progoza/markdown-docs/Linux/Arch Linux.md

 `iwl` will prompt for password and configure the IP using DHCP.

-### Not use WirePlumber
+-- not needed any more ### Not use WirePlumber

 Use pipewire-media-session instead of WirePlumber.
-Although WirePlumber is newer solution it maes audio playback laggy on my PC.
+Although WirePlumber is newer solution it makes audio playback laggy on my PC.
 In case the video/audio playback is not smooth:

 ```
 sudo pacman -Syu pipewire-media-session